ritambhara1234/Physics-Based-Dynamic-FMC/README.md

 5. Review Results: Upon completion, the simulation results will be saved in the same directory as the code, allowing for analysis and comparison with expected outcomes.

 # Sample Input Data- Coupled FMC-Fire Dynamics Simulator model
 For validation purposes, sample input data for three validation cases can be found in the 'Input data for validation' folder.
-These inputs have been sourced from relevant literature.
+These inputs have been sourced from relevant literature, details of which are provided in the paper.